Munich · Operators

 The US subsidiary is operating.
 Or the US acquisition just closed.
 Or direct outbound into US accounts is running from Munich.
 Something moved from plan to execution, and the first hard data is back.
 US revenue is not following the German model.
 Specifications go out.
 Demos happen.
 The American account goes quiet.
 The pipeline that converted across DACH does not convert in America.

 The instinct is to hire a US sales head.
 The logic is clean.
 The US needs a US commercial leader, so hire one.
 The problem is that the hire inherits the frame the Munich firm hands them.
-The website, the deck, the outbound, the follow-up cadence, the EUR price list, the principal's own public register, all of it.
+The website, the deck, the outbound, the follow-up cadence, the EUR price list, the owner's own public register, all of it.
 The frame is the problem.
 The US sales head cannot sell out of it, and within twelve months usually attrites.

 Operator shapes inside Munich.